A CALL BACK

-Step one is scheduling an appointment with the HVAC experts at Griffith Energy Services to determine just exactly what you need to improve your indoor air conditioning environment.
-The next step for air conditioning installation is having a professional load calculation performed so that the new AC unit is properly sized to your building.
+Step one is scheduling an appointment with the HVAC experts at Griffith Energy Services to determine exactly what you need to improve your indoor air conditioning environment.
+If it has been determined that a repair will not fix your AC to keep your home cool, the technician will recommend a new AC system installation.
+They will discuss your options with you and often perform a load calculation.
+This will ensure that your new AC unit is properly sized to your building.
 A wrong calculation either way will negatively impact your comfort and your energy bills.

 Measuring the Indoor Environment Correctly Every Time

 We start by measuring the interior space and then factor in the number of people occupying the space.
 We allow for the size and energy efficiency of doors and windows and factor in the direction they face.
-From Baltimore to Cheverly to Dover to Berryville, after 100 years in the mid-Atlantic states including Washington, D.C., we’re experts on the local weather.
-We also know how it will impact the amount of cool air and heat it will take for your new air conditioning installation to keep your home comfortable and energy efficient.
-We’ll also check your ductwork to make sure there’s plenty of insulation to keep your air conditioner running at peak efficiency.
+We know how these variables factor into your home’s heat gain and how it will impact the amount of cool air it will take for your new air conditioning installation to keep your home comfortable and energy efficient.
+We’ll also check your ductwork to make sure there are no leaks.

 An oversized air conditioner will:

 - Use more energy than necessary as it turns on and off too often

 - Leave hot and cold spots around the home from uneven cooling

 - Experience more frequent repairs from constant cycling

 - Have a shorter lifespan because it’s not suited to the space

 An air conditioner that’s too small has a similar set of problems.
 This system will: